Frequently Asked Questions

 You do not need a car when the Island Explorer Shuttle Bus is operating (June 23 to early October).
 With this service, you can park and ride.
 Visit the Island Explorer website for details on the options.

-The average stay is is 3-4 days but, if you plan on exploring the surrounding villages or the Schoodic Peninsula section of Acadia National Park, it can be longer.
+The average stay is 3-4 days but, if you plan on exploring the surrounding towns & villages or the Schoodic Peninsula section of Acadia National Park, it can be longer.

 Yes.
 You may begin and plan your journey here at AcadiaMagic.com.
-It has an interactive Acadia Map that provides useful information and beautiful photos of every place so you can plan in advance or share with friends and family.
-The site also provides information on local towns & villages, accommodations, restaurants & clubs, activities, and more.
+It has Mount Desert Island and Schoodic Peninsula Maps that provide quick access to useful information and beautiful photos of most every place so you can plan in advance or share with friends and family.
+The site also provides information on local towns & villages, lodging accommodations, restaurants & clubs, various activities, and more.

-Weekly passes are $30 per vehicle (as of this notice in 2022).
-See Entrance Fees for details and other passes.
+Weekly passes are $35 per vehicle (as of this notice in 2023).
 You can purchase passes at information centers throughout the park.
 The National Park Service has also been requiring additional special reservations to go to Cadillac Mountain.
-Reservations must be made Online before visiting the park.
+Those reservations must be made Online before visiting the park.
+The charge is minimal but the arrival window is short and the charge is non-refundable.

 Not in the park itself other than campgrounds.
-However, there are many types of lodging options in nearby towns: hotels & motelsbed & breakfastsinnscottages & cabinsvacation rentalscampgrounds
+However, there are many types of lodging options in nearby towns that include hotels, motels, bed & breakfasts, inns, cottages, cabins, vacation rentals, and campgrounds.

 There are many miles of shoreline to explore, 125 miles of hiking trails, and 45 miles of carriage roads.
 Kayaking and canoeing are popular activities.
-Two beaches offer salt water or fresh water in which to swim.
+Two beaches within the park offer salt water or fresh water in which to swim.
+There is an additional oceanside beach on Mount Desert Island in Seal Harbor plus two more close-by on the mainland in Lamoine.
 A variety of ranger-led programs will introduce you to Acadia's diverse natural and cultural history.
-To review and select activities in the surrounding areas, select Activities.
+To review and select activities in the surrounding areas, explore the Activities section of this website.
+You will find links in the main navigation menu.

 Between mid-May and mid-October park rangers offer hikes, walks, boat cruises, talks, evening amphitheater programs, and children's programs.
 They also provide opportunities to view peregrine falcons and raptors.